Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 There are a number of scripts you can use to set up the system with default values.
 You can either use these directly, or (recommended) use the wrapper script `scripts/run.py`, in which case you will need to ensure the values in `scripts/sample_config.txt` (or another config file of your choice) are what you want.

+Note that the passwords for Grafana and the PostgreSQL database are NOT stored in any config file, but must be entered at the command-line when required.
+When using the wrapper script, these passwords will not be echoed to the screen.
+At the present time the underlying scripts do not obscure the passwords when typed.
+(NB When the wrapper script calls one of the underlying scripts, you will NOT see the passwords.)
+When using the wrapper script, the only time you will see passwords is when they are generated (for you to note or otherwise take action) for Grafana users.

 All the Python scripts allow you to specify a `--help` option to see the available options.
 Many of them have examples in the comments.

 ```